particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-Each variable retrieval uses one data operation from your monthly or yearly quota.
+Each variable retrieval uses one Data Operation from your monthly or yearly quota.
 Setting the variable does not use Data Operations.

 Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).